3dem/relion-documents/source/SPA_tutorial/Class3D.rst

 3D classification takes more memory than 2D classification, so often more threads are used.
 However, in this case the images are rather small and RAM-shortage may not be such a big issue.
 On our computer with 4 GPUs, we used 5 MPIs and 6 threads, and this calculation took approximately 6 minutes without Blush.
-Switching Blush on changed this to xx minutes.
-The relatively difference will be much smaller for larger data sets that spend more time during their E-step.
+Switching Blush on changed this to 13 minutes.
+The relatively difference will be much smaller for larger data sets that spend most of their time during their E-step, whereas Blush regularisation happens only in the M-step.

 When analysing the resulting class reconstructions, it is useful to also look at them in 2D slices, not only as a thresholded map in for example UCSF :textsc:`chimera`.
 In the slices view you will get a much better impression of unresolved heterogeneity, which will show up as fuzzy or streaked regions in the slices.